Reynault/ACL_2019_Zelpop/README.md

 it's direction, and one member was not aware of it.
 So in the future, we will make sure to avoid this kind of problems with a better communication before assigning a task.

+## Fourth sprint report

+During this forth sprint, we focused on adding the sound system, a new functionality letting the player to throw a fireball, an ennemy scaling system, and the ability to increase the hero stats.

+The main difficulty was about the sound system, the conception

 ### Implemented Features